VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 - User the authenticator to get a user that match the request's credential.
 - Returns `unauthorized` (401) if there is no user, or returns the the user username as the authentication token otherwise.

-But wait, you could be thinking that using the user username as an autehntication token is quite unsafe.
+But wait, you could be thinking that using the user username as an authentication token is quite unsafe.
 And for sure it is, but for now, let's just for the sake of simplicity, for now lets go with that in order to finish our authentication setup before introducing more complex security methods.